-The Epituub Calprotectin/i-FOB test is a "sandwich" immunoassay utilizing two monoclonal antibodies to specifically detect the presence of Calprotectin and blood in feces.
-It consists of two units, a fecal sampling device and a test strip tube.
+The Epituub Calprotectin test is a "sandwich" immunoassay utilizing two monoclonal antibodies to specifically detect the presence of Calprotectin in feces.
+It consists of two units, a fecal sampling device and a test strip.
 A stool specimen is collected into the sampling tube containing extraction solution.
-After mixing the stool sample, a test strip tube containing two test strips is screwed into the sampling tube by breaking the bottom seal of the sampling tube while maintaining a vertical position.
-The extracted fecal solution flows into the bottom space of the test strips and triggers the start of the Calprotectin and occult blood immunoassays.
-If the Calprotectin level is greater than 50 μg/g in a fecal sample, or the hemoglobin level is greater than 1 μg/g, an immuno-complex is formed.
+After mixing the stool sample, a test strip is screwed into the sampling tube by breaking the bottom seal of the sampling tube while maintaining a vertical position.
+The extracted fecal solution flows into the bottom space of the test strip and triggers the start of the Calprotectin immunoassay.
+If the Calprotectin level is greater than 50 μg/g in a fecal sample extract, an immuno-complex of "labeled monoclonal anticalprotectin antibody - membrane coated monoclonal anti-human calprotectin antibody" is formed.
 A red colored band appears in the test region, which is located in the lower half of the test membrane.
 A similar colored band must appear in the control region located in the upper half of the test membrane, indicating the test strip is functioning properly and the result is valid.